lwylie10/engr3/README.md

 The Swing Arm was definely harder then the hanger because it had a lot of complicated parts to it.
 I started off with drawing it on the front plan and sort of dimensioning it to get it mostly looking like how it should.
 Then i started extruding and I worked on the 3D parts that I couldn't draw.
 I struggled a lot to get the mass right once I changed the variables because I had a problem that I should've used the coincident tool instead of just dimensioning one thing to another part.
 I eventually fixed the variable problems and got the right mass by trial and error and using the rollback bar.

-## Multi-Part Design Studios - Practice
+## Multi-Part Design Studios - Practice🌷
 ### Assignment Description

 Create a multi-part shape in onshape based off of documents and then being able to change parts of the design which in turn affects the rest of the part